palomarlab/palomarlab.github.io/index.md

 ## Highlights

-This website is under construction.
-The Palomar Lab is set to open on August 1st, 2023.
+The Palomar Lab opened on August 1st, 2023.
+We are currently recruiting motivated people interested in plant genomics.

 {% capture text %}